Here’s information about the types of meters and metering options, if you intend to buy electricity from a retailer.

 - Cumulative meters are read once every two months.
 On the month where your meter is not read, SP Group will estimate the month’s consumption based on a methodology approved by the Energy Market Authority.

-- Smart meters (i.e. AMI meters) allow electricity consumption to be measured and remotely read at half-hourly intervals.
-With smart meters, manual reading and estimation of electricity consumption will no longer be required.
+- Advanced meters, also known as smart meters or Advanced Metering Infrastructure (AMI) meters, allow electricity consumption to be measured at half-hourly intervals.
+With these meters, manual reading and estimation of electricity consumption will no longer be required.

-- Consumers with smart meters can view and download their half-hourly electricity usage when they sign up for an e-Services account.
+- Consumers with advanced meters can view and download their half-hourly electricity usage when they sign up for an e-Services account.

 - There are two types of AMI meters – single-phase and three-phase.
 The type of meter required for your premises depends on your premises’ voltage intake level.
 Residential consumers typically require single-phase AMI meters.

-If you wish to switch to a retailer (after the electricity market has opened up), you have the following metering options:
+If you are eligible to switch to a retailer, the following metering options are available:

 What is a Load Profile?